 Secondary education

-In Glasgow City Region there were 30 secondary schools with 29,215 pupils enrolled.
-Glasgow City had the highest number of secondary schools compared to all other local authorities, with the highest number of pupils enrolled.
+In Glasgow there were 30 secondary schools which was the highest number of secondary schools compared to all other local authorities.
 Two thirds (63%) of secondary schools across the city were non-denominational and 37% were Roman Catholic.
-Glasgow City had the highest proportion of Roman Catholic schools compared to any other local authority.
+Inverclyde had the highest proportion of Roman Catholic schools compared to any other local authority (three schools, representing 50% of secondary schools).

 Pupil profile